cssimms/tictactactics/docs/progress_log.md

 ## Day 9 (5/3/16)
 - tabs for games page
 - backgound image - pretty!
+- game history show a little better
+- center signin/signup buttons
+- add nav buttons to and from current game
+- add mark selection to create game modal

 TODO:
-- game history show broken
 - apply signout bug to stats page (userShow)
 - when O wins, 'd' is shown as winner
 - add ruby ~'2.1.2' to gemfile